read

 Whether you opt for a private cloud over a public cloud depends to a large degree on your appetite for costs and risk.
 A private cloud costs more than a public cloud if you host it yourself, but it also lowers your risk of data breaches (all other things being equal).
 A private cloud costs more to maintain, but it also offers greater customization.

-In the end, you must weight these pros and cons, do your due diligence, and then make your decision.
+In the end, you must weigh these pros and cons, do your due diligence, and then make your decision.

 New call-to-action